hacklover/owd-terminal/README.md

 </p>

 ## Demo
-[Try it out](https://hacklover.net), just click on the console icon on the left menu
+[Try it out](https://hacklover.net/client), just click on the console icon on the left menu

 ## Overview
 It's based on [jQuery Terminal](https://github.com/jcubic/jquery.terminal) because I use this library from the beginning of hacklover.net;
-Open Web Desktop is designed to support multiple terminals, other libraries like xterm and vue-terminal will be implemented later.
+Open Web Desktop is designed to support multiple terminals, other libraries like xterm and vue-terminal may be implemented later.

 ## Quick install
 - Copy the content of the `client` module folder into `owd-client/src/modules/terminal`
-- Copy the content of the `client/config` default config folder into `owd-client/config`
+- Copy the content of the `client/config` config folder into `owd-client/config`
 - Install each module dependency manually with `npm install <dependency>`
 - Add the reference of this module into `owd-client/config/modules.json`